ddryl001/codec/README.md

 # codec
 Currently a repository of language data from far-right extremist and conspiracy communities.
-All data is freely available to be used by researchers.
+All data is freely available for use by researchers.

 The most recent data are formatted with metadata in psuedo xml tags (<m> </m>).
 These tags should be filtered by the default settings in AntConc.
 If not, they can be changed in the "corpus manager" window.